djhshih/swl/example/example4.md

 { bam = s.bam, bai = s.bai, bcf = c.bcf }
 ```

-Now, this workflow can also be imported into another workflow similarly as above:
+A workflow can be imported into another workflow similarly as above:
 ```
 mutation = import "mutation.wf"
 ```